-Method 7-Determination of Nitrogen Oxide Emissions From Stationary Sources to determine the distance each calibration point lies from the theoretical calibration line.
-The difference between the calculated concentration values and the actual concentrations (i.e., 100, 200, 300, and 400 $\mu g$ NO2) shall be less than 7 percent for all standards.
+10.1.3 Spectrophotometer Calibration Quality Control.
+Multiply the absorbance value obtained for each standard by the Kc factor (reciprocal of the least squares slope) to determine the distance each calibration point lies from the theoretical calibration line.
+The difference between the calculated concentration values and the actual concentrations (i.e., 100, 200, 300, and 400 μg NO2) shall be less than 7 percent for all standards.